datascience-labs/GreenAccounter/GreenAccounter-backend-monitor-server/index.md

 permalink: /:path/:basename:output_ext
 ---

-This branch monitors the user's cloud servers registered on our platform.
+is branch monitors the user's cloud servers registered on our platform.